About Croatia, a Mediterranean Gem

 With a population of just 30 people, Hum has a unique appeal, as it offers an authentic glimpse into traditional continental Istrian life.

-Despite its tiny size, Hum boasts several notable attractions.
+Despite its tiny size, Hum is home to several notable attractions.
 The town’s medieval architecture is well-preserved, with stone houses and narrow cobblestone streets.
 You can explore the Church of St. Jerome, which dates back to the 12th century, or admire the ancient city walls that once protected this tiny enclave.

 Hum is also famous for its local specialty known as “biska,” a herbal brandy made from mistletoe.
 This traditional beverage has been produced in Hum for centuries and is considered a symbol of hospitality and friendship.